opensearch-project/documentation-website/_opensearch/remote.md

 ## Translog

-Any index changes are written to disk during a Lucene commit.
+Any index changes, such as indexing or deleting documents, are written to disk during a Lucene commit.
 However, Lucene commits are expensive operations, so they cannot be performed after every change to the index.
 Instead, each shard records every indexing operation in a transaction log called *translog*.
-When a document is indexed, it is added to the memory buffer and also recorded in the translog.
+When a document is indexed, it is added to the memory buffer and recorded in the translog.
 Frequent refresh operations write the documents in the memory buffer to a segment and then clear the memory buffer.
 Periodically, a flush performs a Lucene commit, which includes writing the segments to disk using fsync, purging the old translog, and starting a new translog.
 Thus, a translog contains all operations that have not yet been flushed.

 ## Segment replication and remote-backed storage